Powering GE’s evolution with bold collaboration

 GE’s new era of innovation

-Rigor, agility and governance were key to hitting each milestone during the spin-offs.
-Additionally, a strong focus was placed on adopting GE’s lean methodology — a hallmark of its culture and a unique operational strategy focused on continuous improvement and increasing productivity to deliver the highest value to customers.
+The team knew rigor, agility and strong governance were key to hitting each milestone, placing a strong focus on adopting GE’s lean methodology — a hallmark of its culture.
+This approach emphasizes continuous improvement and increasing productivity to deliver the highest value to customers.
 Throughout the separations, GE’s lean approach improved efficiency and helped promote consistent quality across all functions and business units.

-The entire project — which encompassed coordinating and managing more than 40,000 execution actions across 90+ countries — benefited from clear deadlines and KPIs set at the very beginning, allowing for precise progress tracking and adherence to critical performance standards.
-In a large separation, governance is essential, and PwC leveraged its worldwide professional network to help make sure that every detail was considered across workstreams and industries.
+The entire project — which encompassed coordinating and managing more than 40,000 execution actions across 90+ countries – benefited from clear deadlines and KPIs set at the very beginning, allowing for precise progress tracking and adherence to critical performance standards.
+In a large separation, governance is essential, and PwC leveraged its worldwide professional network to help make sure that the details were considered across workstreams and industries.

-GE’s insights and strategy were invaluable in navigating the new business landscape, while PwC brought an in-depth, global understanding of separation management to help validate that all parties were aligned.
+GE brought valuable insights and strategy to navigate the new business landscape, while PwC's deep global expertise in separation management helped confirm that all parties were aligned.

 Three new companies

-Today GE has strategically separated into three distinct companies, each focused on specific growing sectors: aviation, healthcare and energy.
-This move allows each entity to hone its skills and drive innovation within its industry.
-This agile approach also means each company can better serve modern customers by delivering specialized, tech-driven products and services tailored to their unique — and ever evolving — needs.
+PwC helped GE strategically separate into three distinct companies, each focused on specific growing sectors: aerospace, healthcare and energy.
+This move allows each entity to hone its expertise and drive innovation within its industry.
+The agile approach also means each company can better serve modern customers by delivering specialized, tech-driven products and services tailored to their unique — and ever-evolving — needs.

 SCHEDULE A CALL